-Zahra Bahrololoumi is a managing director and lead of Accenture Technology for the UK and Ireland which provides Application & Platform services to clients across all industry groups.
-She is responsible for developing the technology that powers innovation and transformation for Accenture's clients.
-With a focus on artificial intelligence, cloud computing and platforms underpinning new applications, Zahra is passionate about technology's potential to change peoples' lives for the better.
+Zahra Bahrololoumi is a Senior Managing Director and lead of Accenture Technology for the UK and Ireland, which provides Application & Platform services to clients across all industry groups.
+She is responsible for developing the technology that powers innovation and transformation for Accenture’s clients.
+With a focus on artificial intelligence, cloud computing and platforms underpinning new applications, Zahra is passionate about technology’s potential to change peoples’ lives for the better.

 As Fuels Retail lead, she was an active speaker in industry and co-author of recent articles including "Charging Ahead: Reimaging the forecourt of the future," which examines how emerging technology developments might improve Fuels Retail by 2030.